helios2003/Fuego/README.md

 ### Frontend
 - Change the directory into ``frontend`` and run ``npm install``.
 - Run ``npm run dev`` to start the frontend.

+## Features to be Added
+- Adding images and videos to the blogs.
+- Adding tags to the blogs.
+- Following other users.
+- Upvotes and downvotes for the blogs.

 ## References
 - https://hono.dev